Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Preliminaries and Background

 \subsection{Fault Location Identification}

-Our proposed deep learning assisted fault attack framework works under the fault model of no-control over the fault location.
+Our proposed deep learning-assisted fault attack framework works under the fault model of no control over the fault location.
 In this model, fault location identification is a critical process, as it can affect the secret recovery process.
 Consider a toy cipher with 4 bits state, $s_0\|s_1\|s_2\|s_3=0\|0\|0\|1$, where the first keystream bit is defined as:

-During the attack, a fault is injected at the location $s_2$, and thus the value of $s_2$ is complement.
+During the attack, let us assume a fault is injected at the location $s_2$, resulting in the value of $s_2$ being complemented.
 The faulty keystream equation can be rewritten as:

 where $s_2^\prime=s_2\oplus1$.
 By XOR-ing Equation~\ref{fault-free} and Equation~\ref{faulty}, we can obtain the differential: